Jake Fraley Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.68).
+- The Red Sox have a 4.75 team ERA that ranks 25th among all MLB pitching staffs.

-- Red Sox pitchers combine to give up the fourth-most home runs in baseball (75 total, 1.4 per game).
+- The Red Sox allow the third-most home runs in baseball (76 total, 1.4 per game).

-- Bello makes the start for the Red Sox, his eighth of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts in 35 1/3 innings pitched.
+- Paxton (1-1) gets the starting nod for the Red Sox in his fourth start of the season.
+He has a 5.14 ERA in 14 2/3 innings pitched, with 19 strikeouts.

-- The right-hander's most recent appearance came on Wednesday against the Los Angeles Angels, when he threw seven innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Thursday, the lefty tossed three innings against the Los Angeles Angels, giving up five earned runs while surrendering four hits.

-- The 24-year-old has amassed a 4.08 ERA and 9.4 strikeouts per nine innings in seven games this season, while allowing a batting average of .281 to opposing hitters.
+- The 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.